 You want a small iPhone

 This may seem obvious, but this phone’s biggest selling point is its unique size.
-If you’re going to opt for an iPhone and you want a smaller device, this is the perfect option for you – and it’s one of the smallest 5G phones on the market too.
+If you’re going to opt for an iPhone and you want a smaller device without buying up the latest iPhone 13 mini, this is the perfect option for you – and it’s one of the smallest 5G phones on the market too.

 You’re excited about 5G

-If you’re eager to take advantage 5G connectivity, the iPhone 12 mini is one of your first opportunities to do so.
+If you’re eager to take advantage 5G connectivity, the iPhone 12 mini is a great opportunity to do so.
 At the time of writing, 5G is still a nascent technology, but if you’re ready for the future of mobile data speeds you should buy the 12 mini so that you're future-proofed.

 You want the cheapest way to get an iPhone 12